-A UP or EP not opted out will be at risk of being revoked in all countries at any time, compared to an EP opted-out of the UPC, where different jurisdictions might decide each case differently.
+A UP or non-opted-out EP will be at risk of being revoked in all UPC countries at any time, compared to an EP opted out of the UPC, where different jurisdictions might decide each case differently.
 Reducing the possibility of pan-European revocation at one sitting is probably the most compelling reason for opting your patent out of the UPC.
 The question of whether you want your patent to be in the UPC is one that must be considered for both existing EP patents granted before the system comes into effect, as well pending applications which may grant thereafter.

-Decision factor - Costs
+Decision factor - costs